ronsims2/trusty/README.md

 # cRusty 🦀📝
-A lightweight open-sourced CLI notes app written in Rust.
+A lightweight CLI notes app written in Rust.

 This simple tool allows people (and scripts) to take notes from a terminal.

-If you are like me, you desktop is cluttered with random text files that contain all sorts of program output.
+If you are like me, your desktop is cluttered with random text files that contain all sorts of program output.
-For me, using other notes apps has always been painful for working with things that are machine-readable text.
+For me, using other note apps has always been painful for working with things like machine-readable text.
 This app is designed to give you just enough organization to make your command line kung fu a bit easier.

 cRusty is meant to be a catalog that allows you to use other CLI tools to create, edit, search and parse your notes.